 My preferred supervisors for this project are Professor Maxine Berg and Professor Mark Knights.
-Their research interests align very well with mine, both thematically and chronologically.
-Together their work covers the various aspect of pricing that should be taken into account as part of this project, from economic considerations to intellectual analysis of economic processes.
-Both of them are also involved with some of the research centers at the University of Warwick, in particular the Global History and Culture Centre and the Early Modern and Eighteenth Century Centre, two centers with which I would very much like to be involved.
+Thematically and chronologically, their research interests align very well with my own.
+Their research covers the various aspects of pricing that this project will examine, including both purely economic considerations and the intellectual analysis of economic processes.
+They are also both part of the University of Warwick’s Global History and Culture Centre and Early Modern and Eighteenth Century Centre, centres where I would like to be involved as well.